-ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
+ON THIS PAGE: You will find out more about the factors that may increase the chance of developing childhood cancer.
 Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.

 Doctors and researchers don’t know what causes most childhood cancers.
 A small percentage of cancers can be linked to a genetic disorder such as Down syndrome, other inherited genetic abnormalities, or prior radiation exposure.
 Environmental causes, such as exposure to infectious and toxic substances, are unlikely to cause childhood cancer.